 Example: For the latest tax year, your partnership, which is not a limited partnership or limited liability partnership, had net income of $100,000.
 The $100,000 in net income will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective state tax returns.
 The rate for each partner will vary depending on his or her overall net income for the year.

 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 The rate will vary depending on your overall net income for the year.

-For further guidance on California’s franchise tax, corporate income tax, and alternative minimum tax, check the Franchise Tax Board website.
-For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
-And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+For further guidance on California's franchise tax, corporate income tax, and alternative minimum tax, visit the California Franchise Tax Board.
+For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).